Donate Now — from $100Play Golf — May 29, 2026 ↗

 "I'm so grateful to be a part of this wonderful team.
 Thank you so much for letting me share my story."

-She's not just a patient.
-She's a runner, an advocate, a mother, and a voice for everyone in the HD community who once felt exactly what she felt sixteen years ago — hopeless and helpless — until they found the right people.
+She is not just a patient.
+She is a runner, an advocate, a mother, and a voice for everyone in the HD community who once felt exactly what she felt sixteen years ago — hopeless and helpless — until they found the right people.

 NVforHD's annual charity golf tournament — May 29, 2026 at Gray's Crossing Golf Club, Truckee, CA — raises funds directly for the UC Davis HD Center of Excellence.
 Join us or donate →